21/10/2019 - 4 min read

 Kids learn by watching you, so be conscious of your actions when you’re around them.
 Sit beside them and read a book or do a puzzle while they’re doing their homework.
 You want to be available if they need to ask any questions, so stay close by.
 You don't need to do their work for them, but just be there to help if they need it.
 Try and avoid tuning out and looking at a screen while they’re trying to study because this can become a big distraction, especially for kids who love their screen time.

 If both parents can help with homework, play to your strengths and split the subjects depending on what you feel more confident with.
 You might feel confident helping with English homework, but totally stuck when it comes to maths or coding.
 We can’t be experts at everything, so sometimes you may need extra support to get through the school subjects you didn’t ace as a kid.
 Consider whether you might need to find a tutor to help your children achieve great results.
 Primary school tutoring may not have always been your highest priority, but it can help boost your kids’ confidence at school and make them a lot happier, so it’s well worth looking into.
-Search our Home Tutoring landing page to find tutors near you or login to your Juggle Street account and use the filters to find the right tutor for your needs.
+Search tutor profiles to find help near you or login to your Juggle Street account and use the filters to find the right tutor for your needs.